scorpion3013/checkolotl/README.md

 ```
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the all the external libs that are used within this checker.

+You need the pip that is bound to python 3.X so you may need to use pip3

 ```bash
 pip install -r requirements.txt
 ```